EriCongMa/ericongma.github.io/index.md

 layout: default
 ---

-# This is the blog of EriC.
-MA
+# This is the Home Page of Cong MA

 ## Cong MA    马聪(In Chinese)